 Developers who are familiar with PHP OOP best practices and test writing using PHPUnit would be helpful to continue the rewrite.
 On December 17, 2016, Damien McKenna requested a co-maintainer to help with the current critical issue with this module.

 # D8 roadmap

 # Background and reference information

-As of December 16, 2016, according to Comment #31, the green 8.x-4.0-alpha1 version (also dev) still has an open critical issue that leads to an irreversibly corrupted database after backup and restoring.
-The current export process doesn't take UTF8 into consideration, which leads to a conversion of all non-ascii characters into ?.
-If a user is trusting the alpha version and restoring from a backup created by this version, he will probably corrupt his database.
+As of December 16, 2016, according to Comment #31, the 8.x-4.0-alpha1 version still has an open critical issue that leads to an irreversibly corrupted database after backup and restoring.
+The dev version as of January 2, 2017, has reportedly fixed this problem according to one user (Comment #55).